Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails, and the Virginia, Wartime Manassas Walking Tour series lists.
 A significant historical date for this entry is October 22, 1688.

 Location.
 38° 44.97′ N, 77° 28.303′ W. Marker is in Manassas, Virginia.
-Marker is on Prince William Street near Main Street, on the right when traveling east.
+It is on Prince William Street near Main Street, on the right when traveling east.
 At the entrance to the Manassas Museum.
 Touch for map.
 Marker is in this post office area: Manassas VA 20110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are
+At least 8 other

 Looking West on Prince William Avenue image.
 Click for full size.

-Photographed By Craig Swain, September 2, 2007
+Photographed by Craig Swain, September 2, 2007

 2. Looking West on Prince William Avenue